 If the employee is struggling in any area of his/her work that employee should speak to the line manager and ask for assistance.
-Admitting the need for assistance is not seen as a weakness.
+Admitting the need for assistance is not seen as a weakness, or a fault, it can be advantageous.

-The employee is responsible for working with the line manager to agree an appropriate way to address any capability difficulties.
+The employee is responsible for working with the line manager to agree an appropriate way to address any capability difficulties, where the clerk is concerned the Chair or Vice Chair.